-3.1 An Observer is eligible to attend all Plenary meetings, other than proceedings from which it has specifically been excluded by decision of the Steering Committee, pursuant to Paragraph 3.3.
+- 3.1 An Observer is eligible to attend all Plenary meetings, other than proceedings from which it has specifically been excluded by decision of the Steering Committee, pursuant to Paragraph 3. - 3.2 Upon invitation by the Steering Committee, an Observer may participate in meetings of specific Working Groups. - 3.3 At any time, a member of the Steering Committee, the Plenary, or a Working Group may ask that the Steering Committee exclude an Observer from specific proceedings. - 3.4 An Observer is not eligible to vote. - 3.5 Observers shall be required to make an annual contribution to the work of the VPI in one of the following ways, which the Observer may select at its discretion: - Financial contribution - In-kind contribution to the work of the VPI - Delivering a training or webinar on a topic decided jointly by the VPI and the Observer, in which they share their expertise on matters that benefit the VPI membership. - 3.6 Secretariat shall contact each Observer no less frequently than once a year to discuss their contributions and compliance. - 3.7 The Secretariat shall submit a report on contributions and compliance of Observers to the VPI Annual Plenary. - 3.8 The Annual Plenary Meeting shall consider the Secretariat's report when determining whether to renew the Observer's status as Observer.
+This review shall also be applicable to existing Observers, except with respect to the Permanent Observers (i.e. ICRC, ICMM, and IPIECA).

-- 3.1 Upon invitation by the Steering Committee, an Observer may participate in meetings of specific Working Groups. - 3.2 At any time, a member of the Steering Committee, the Plenary, or a Working Group may ask that the Steering Committee exclude an Observer from specific proceedings. - 3.3 An Observer is not eligible to vote.
+APPENDIX 5.1 - REPORTING GUIDELINES FOR THE CORPORATE PILLAR

-APPENDIX 5.1 - REPORTING GUIDELINES FOR THE CORPORATE PILLAR INITIATIVE OF THE VOLUNTARY PRINCIPLES ON SECURITY AND HUMAN RIGHTS
+INITIATIVE OF THE VOLUNTARY PRINCIPLES ON SECURITY AND HUMAN RIGHTS